Most succession plans fail not because the successor was wrong, but because the preparation was never done.

 Financial and tax structuring alone does not complete a succession.
 The business needs to be able to operate without the departing owner before the transition takes place.
 Owner dependence, management depth, client relationships, operational systems, key person risk, and key employee retention all affect whether the transition succeeds.
 We identify the gaps and build a transition plan that protects business performance throughout the handover.

-The business is operationally ready for the transition before it happens rather than discovering the dependence gaps after the owner has stepped back.
+What changes: The business is operationally ready for the transition before it happens rather than discovering the dependence gaps after the owner has stepped back.

 Ongoing Advisory Through the Transition